 - Safety assessment: The assessment helps workers at all points in a case determine if a child may safely remain in the home, with or without a safety plan in place.
 A second safety assessment, customized for use in foster and substitute care, has also been developed.

-- Risk assessment: This actuarial assessment estimates the likelihood of future harm to children in the household, and assists investigation workers in determining which cases should be continued for ongoing services and which may be closed at the end of an investigation.
+- Risk assessment: This actuarial assessment estimates the likelihood of future child welfare system involvement, and assists investigation workers in determining which cases should be continued for ongoing services and which may be closed at the end of an investigation.

 - Family strengths and needs assessment: The FSNA informs case planning by structuring the worker’s assessment of family caregivers and all children across a common set of domains of family functioning.
 For the case plan, priority areas of need are chosen as the focus of efforts to improve family functioning and child safety.